-To illustrate, we show in Table 6 four examples of efficient policies.
-In each example, the we select the combination of i) weeks of earmarked ii) replacement rates, and iii) total benefit weeks, that minimize the efficiency loss of the parental leave system while achieving a particular division of parental leave.23 In columns A and C, we consider a case in which the policy objective is to incentivize fathers to take a least 15% of the household leave, while the objective in columns B and D is a minimum of 6 weeks leave of fathers.
+To illustrate, in Table 6 we show four examples of efficient policies.
+In each example, we select the combination of i) weeks of earmarked ii) replacement rates, and iii) total benefit weeks, that minimize the efficiency loss of the parental leave system while achieving a particular division of parental leave.24 In columns A and C, we consider a case in which the policy objective is to incentivize fathers to take a least 15% of the household leave, while the objective in columns B and D is for the father to take a minimum of 6 weeks leave.
 In Columns C and D, we add the additional constraint that household leave must not fall below 30 weeks.
-This additional restriction could be motivated by e.g. child care availability or other considerations.
+This additional restriction could be motivated by, e.g., child care availability or other considerations.

-22The reduction in household utility could alternatively be countered by making the parental leave system more generous in other dimensions.
+23The reduction in household utility could alternatively be countered by making the parental leave system more generous in other dimensions.